SungHoHong2/Leetcode-Experiment/medium/3Sum/README.md

             # calculate the complement
             # if the complement is not in the memory
                 # record the current element
+                # increase the leftmost index
                 # if the complement is in the hashset
+            # if the complement is in the memory
+                # add the answer to the return list
+                # increase the leftmost index
                 # skip the leftmost indexes that are duplicates
-            # increament the leftmost index
 ```

 **No-Sort**